achrysochoou/astrosat-test/README.rst

 1. download and run `setup.sh <https://raw.githubusercontent.com/allynt/astrosat-test/master/setup.sh>`_

+ - start the installed virtual environment
+ - run celery in the background `astrosat-test celery_worker`
+ - run the server `astrosat-test runserver --insecure`

 2. but if that fails, clone the project from github and run it the normal Django way...

  -  make sure you have python3+